 Guidance for solicitors and conveyancers

-There are two ways you can access Register information at Hertsmere.
+There are two ways you can apply to view the local land charges register at Hertsmere.
 You can either apply electronically using our Public Access System (PALC) or you can make an appointment to visit the offices in person.

 Using Public Access for Land Charges (PALC)